EverML/cdk-sam-demo/README.md

-# Welcome to your CDK TypeScript project!
+# CDK + SAM = <3 !

-This is a blank project for TypeScript development with CDK.
+This is an example project for TypeScript development with CDK integrating local testing with the sam cli

 The `cdk.json` file tells the CDK Toolkit how to execute your app.